aframevr/aframe/docs/core/entity.md

 ### `getAttribute (attr)`

 `getAttribute` can be used to retrieve parsed component data.
-If `attr` is the name of a registered component. `getAttribute` will return only the component data defined in the HTML as a parsed object. `getAttribute` for components is the partial form of `getComputedAttribute` since the returned component data does not include applied mixins or default values:
+If `attr` is the name of a registered component, `getAttribute` will return only the component data defined in the HTML as a parsed object. `getAttribute` for components is the partial form of `getComputedAttribute` since the returned component data does not include applied mixins or default values:

 ```js
 // <a-entity geometry="primitive: box; width: 3">